The-Strategy-Unit/723_mh_covid_surge_modelling/README.md

   - `params_help.json` contains the help text used on the `params` page

-  - `params.xlsx` is the default parameters file for Mersey Care
+  - `params_*.xlsx` files are the default parameters files included with the application

   - `report.Rmd` is a RMarkdown report used to generate a `.pdf` download from the application